 BPMN Cancel Event

-The BPMN Cancel Event article provides a detailed explanation of the cancel event element, including the BPMN notation, an example diagram and guidelines.
+The BPMN Cancel Event article provides a detailed explanation of the cancel event BPMN element, including the definition, notation, rules, guidelines and examples.

 A transaction is a Sub-Process that is supported by a special protocol that insures that all parties involved have complete agreement that the activity should be completed or canceled.
 The attributes of the activity will determine if the activity is a transaction.
 A double-lined boundary indicates that the Sub-Process is a Transaction.